 Disney Resort Guests

-January is the same as December, and most of the month is open.
+February is the same as January, and most of the month is open.

 Remember, Annual Passholders can only make 3 park reservations at this time, unless you are staying at a Disney World Resort.

 Even though things are going better, be aware that there are still some bugs to work out with the system.
 We’ve seen some dates available in the calendar but then not actually available when going to book them.
 We urge you to have patience and keep at it until you find the dates you are looking for.

 We’ll update you with more on the Park Pass system as soon as we have news.
 Follow the instructions below for details on how to make Park Pass reservations…

 The first question you are probably wondering is “What is this new Disney World reservation system anyway?
 How does it even work?”

 With limited theme park capacity during the reopening phase, all guests are required to make reservations in advance to enter the parks.
 The Disney Park Pass Reservation System is how guests make those reservations and it is limited in number.